Department of Accounting

 ACC 2361.
 Introduction to Financial Accounting.

-This course introduces financial accounting concepts and their application in the accounting process for business organizations, including financial statement preparation, analysis and communication of financial information and related ethical responsibilities.
-Prerequisite: MATH 1315 or MATH 1319 or MATH 1329 or MATH 2321 or MATH 2331 or MATH 2417 or MATH 2471 or HON 3391 or ACT Mathematics score of 27 or better or SAT Mathematics score of 580 or better or SAT Math Section Score 600-800.
+This course provides an introduction to the fundamental concepts and practices of financial accounting.
+Students learn basic accounting terminology, assumptions, principles, constraints, and ethical expectations that guide accounting in the business environment.
+Students are introduced to the accounting cycle.
+Emphasis is placed on distinguishing between accrual-basis and cash-basis accounting; analyzing and recording business transactions in accordance with U.S. GAAP; preparing adjusting entries and closing the general ledger; and preparing and interpreting major financial statements, including the income statement, balance sheet, statement of retained earnings, and statement of cash flows.
+Prerequisite: MATH 1315 or MATH 1319 or MATH 1329 or MATH 2417 or MATH 2471 or HON 3391 or ACT Mathematics score of 27 or better or SAT Mathematics score of 580 or better or SAT Math Section Score 600-800.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.